idfsuitdev/idfsuit.com/memory-bank/activeContext.md

 ## Current Challenges

-1. **Content Placeholders**
+1. **Portfolio Expansion**
-   - Current portfolio items use placeholder content
+   - Currently only featuring one production ("The Lawyer Unhinged")
-   - Need to replace with actual production information
+   - Need to add more productions to showcase variety
-   - Visual assets need to be updated with real production images
+   - Consider implementing a grid or carousel for multiple productions

+2. **Video Player Limitations**
+   - Current implementation uses Google Drive with Content Security Policy limitations
+   - Consider implementing a more robust video hosting solution
+   - Explore adding more video player features (playback controls, quality options)

-2. **Advanced Interactions**
+3. **Advanced Interactions**
    - Consider adding more sophisticated interactions
-   - Evaluate adding filtering capability to portfolio section
+   - Evaluate adding filtering capability to portfolio section if more productions are added
-   - Explore adding video content integration
+   - Explore adding animation transitions between sections

 ## Recent Discoveries

 - The dynamically drawn suit animation creates a strong brand impression
 - The noir aesthetic works well with the content structure
 - The single-page layout provides a smooth user experience
+- The centered, stylized company name creates a strong visual identity
+- Video content significantly enhances engagement compared to static images
+- Smooth scrolling from navigation buttons improves user experience
+- Google Drive embedding has limitations due to Content Security Policy restrictions